yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 It's also worth noting how much of a pain it is to replicate gap information at the dst site (see "Should slice-move-ins convey tombstone information?" and "Should replicated tombstones carry the whole replication history?").
 Perhaps there is a way to get the best of both worlds: gap information for the src would be represented at the src site, but the final insert position would be expressed at the dst site.
 This would entail having two marks for sliced inserts (note that it's only two marks even in slice-chaining scenarios).
 An insert being rebased over a slice move would effectively pinch space to align/superpose the source and destination sites together.
 When rebasing the insert over the move there should be no challenge because no concurrent moves are in the picture yet.
 When rebasing the insert over another insert that also commutes with the move, we would only have to decide where to put the insert mark at the dst location.
 This should only be a challenge when the insert marks are adjacent at the src location.
 This can be resolved based on the tombstone information at the src, then we know to put the offset representing the concurrently inserted content that's we're rebasing over to the immediate left or immediate right of the insert mark at the dst for the rebased insert.

+Scenarios P & Q (see below) sort of forced our hand to have marks at all locations that an insert ends up passing through.

 ## How to salvage scenarios P & Q?

 The issue seems to be that in order to correctly order to sliced inserts that did not start in the same src location, we have to understand how the moves that brought them together were ordered relative to one-another.
 This is difficult for two reasons: